 Confederated Goshute Tribal Lands

 Maud Moon was a tribal elder in the Confederated Goshute Nation and a gifted storyteller, born in Chin Creek, Nevada in 1884.
 Beginning in 1967, Moon agreed to be be interviewed and recorded by Wick R. Miller from the University of Utah.
 With the help of an interpreter, Moon and Miller audio-recorded 42 narratives, including traditional stories and descriptions of traditional Goshute lifestyle, such as “foraging practices, healthy living, life as a traditional Goshute woman, and her thoughtful reflections on how European contact had negatively affected her people.”
-Much of scholars’ ethnographic knowledge of traditional Goshute lifestyle, including religious beliefs, language, and use of local plant life, comes from these interviews, now stored at the University at Utah as part of the Wick R. Miller Collection.
+Much of scholars’ ethnographic knowledge of traditional Goshute lifestyle, including religious beliefs, language, and use of local plant life, comes from these interviews, now stored at the University of Utah.
 Maud Moon’s story has since been featured in many publications, including a play called Dust Eaters and several books about the Confederated Goshute Nation.

 1914 - Establishment of the Confederated Tribes of the Goshute (Deep Creek) Reservation